Totes5706/HackTheBox/README.md

 + Cookie PHPSESSID created without the httponly flag
 ```

+We can see here our scan revealed a number of outstanding issues.
+We have a webserver, FTP, and SSH services running.

+ 1. The FTP server can be accessed with the anonymous login
+ 2. There are numerous CVE vulnerabilites to be explored for both SSH and the webserver

+Since we can access the ftp server easily, we can start there:

 ```
 └─$ ftp 10.129.187.99

 Connected to 10.129.187.99.
 220 (vsFTPd 3.0.3)
 Name (10.129.187.99:kali): anonymous